My Money, My Aunty, My Friend

 Money and relationships can be a complicated mix of love, loyalty, guilt, and unspoken pressure.
 We’re raised to help each other, to “be there” when it counts.
 But when generosity meets silence, and repayment turns into avoidance, the emotional toll hits hard.

-The Risk of Friendship Loans: A Seven-Year Lesson
+The Risk of Friendship Loans: A Seven-Year Lesson.
+My Sister’s Story

 It began with a phone call that sounded desperate: “I need $1,500 for a medical emergency.”